-Creating the Rules Repository Database
+Configuring the Rules Repository Database for Configuration Manager

-This procedure creates the database that will be used as the Rules Repository.
+This procedure creates and configures in Configuration Manager the database that will be used as the Rules Repository.

 Most database distributions include the JDBC connector that is needed; if this is not the case, you must download it from the vendor's site.
 Genesys does not provide the JDBC connector.
 Genesys Rules System 8.1 can use either Java 6 or 7.